 RELATED: Curious about how to make your days more enjoyable?
 Our Startup Guide shares all our tips and tricks to simplify your day.

 Make the home school connection.

-One valuable thing you can do for your children is take what they are learning at school, and keep it very hands-on at home.
+One valuable thing you can do for your children takes what they are learning at school, and keep it very hands-on at home.
 It is as if you are taking the apple preschool activity and showing your child that you are invested in what he is learning.

-Keeping the apple preschool activity hands-on also helps keep the content learned more meaningful.
+Keeping the apple preschool activity hands-on also helps keep the content learning more meaningful.

 RELATED: Even better?
 Try this apple dot-to-dot for your next Breakfast Invitation.